metrico/qryn-docs/docs/telemetry/ingestion.md

 ### Traces
-The following protocol APIs are supported for ingesting logs:
+The following protocol APIs are supported for ingesting telemetry events:
 <!-- tabs:start -->
 ## ** Zipkin **